romain-cambonie/serenity-http/README.md

 This this an early draft of the projected thing.

-Serenity Http Client aim to provide a target based httpclient that manage common use cases out of the box and provide powerfull tooling for complex use cases
+Serenity Http Client aim to provide a target based httpclient that manage common use cases out of the box and provide powerful tooling for complex use cases

 ## ESM/CJS

 # TODO : Two separated packages should be published for ease of use

 The default target is esm but you can change it to cjs by altering the 'main' target in package.json

 ## Known Issues

 ## Table des matières